JustKemForFun/Zalo-F12-Tools/README.md

 ## Contributors & Feedback

 We welcome contributions from the community.
-- Mở Issue/PR tại kho mã: https://github.com/JustKemForFun/Zalo-F12-Tools
+- Open Issues/PRs at: https://github.com/JustKemForFun/Zalo-F12-Tools
-- Phản hồi nhanh: phần liên kết ở dưới popup (GitHub, Feedback).
+- Quick feedback links are also available in the popup (GitHub, Feedback).

 | Name               | GitHub Profile                              | Avatar                                 |
 |--------------------|---------------------------------------------|----------------------------------------|